River Suck

 The River Suck (An tSuca [ənˠ ˈt̪ˠʊkə]) is a river within the Shannon River Basin in Ireland, 133 km (82.5 mi) in length.
 It is the main tributary of the River Shannon.
 It meets the Shannon a kilometre south of the village of Shannonbridge.

 Name

 The river's name is derived from the Irish suca.
-The Placenames Branch of the government Department of Tourism, Culture, Arts, Gaeltacht, Sport and Media observed that "the root word is wrapped in a web of uncertainty and lost in the mists of time".
+The Placenames Branch of the government Department of Culture, Communications and Sport observed that "the root word is wrapped in a web of uncertainty and lost in the mists of time".
 Edmund Hogan's Onomasticon Goedelicum (1910) records the spellings suġ (sugh), suggesting connections to Old Irish súg ("juice, sap").

 Course

 The River Suck drains an area of 1599 km2.
 It forms much of the border between County Roscommon and County Galway, flowing along the western side of County Roscommon.
 Together with the Shannon on the east, it creates the long narrow form of southern County Roscommon.

 The river rises in hills on the border of County Mayo and County Roscommon, and passes from Lough O'Flynn in a general south and south-easterly direction.
 Settlements along the river include Athleague, Ballinasloe, Ballyforan, Ballymoe, Castlerea, Glinsk, and Tulrush, and it flows into the River Shannon a kilometre south of the village of Shannonbridge.